Ravic “Doc” Ringlaben. Pretty cool name, huh?

-As clerk for the city’s two public defenders, he handles most of the paperwork, intake and pulls files to get them ready for the lawyers to review.
+As a deputy court clerk for the city’s two public defenders, he handles most of the paperwork, intake and pulls files to get them ready for the lawyers to review.

 He’s been in the job since January and enjoys it so far.
 He’s also the “go-to” guy if somebody has a question nobody else can answer – a peril for those with an office near the door.

 Doc said another big reason he returned to Hattiesburg was his church, Ekklesia, led by Mike Dixon.